- Published by Anu

 Until then Sampai Jumpa , Lombok - c u soon.

-3) Lombok is also directly accessible by air.
-If you wish to skip Bali altogether and head directly to Lombok (which I personally would prefer for future travel) check out for flights which land at the Bandara Internasional Lombok (BIL) in central southern Lombok near the city of Praya.
+Lombok is also directly accessible by air.
+If you wish to skip Bali altogether and head directly to Lombok (which I personally would prefer for future travel), check for flights which land at the Bandara Internasional Lombok (BIL) in central southern Lombok near the city of Praya.

 Share this post :